chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 - **generateInputs_optimisation_GSEAPreranked_task1_... .R**: Input generation for task 1 for the Pickrell and Bottomly data set + additional documentation of the optimisation procedure as comments (documentation could not be placed in separate .txt files since for some optimisation steps, the options depend on the previous step(s)).
 - **generateInputs_GSEAPreranked_task2_... .R**: Input generation for task 2 (additionally, the corresponding optimisation documentations are stored in text files in this folder).

+**Important note**: Unlike the "regular" web application GSEA, for GSEAPreranked, users are recommended to convert the gene IDs to "Gene Symbols", with which the analysis is performed, automatically.
+As a result, no remapping to gene symbols is performed by the method internally so that the tab "Collapse/Remap to gene symbols" should be set to **No_Collapse**.
 #### 2. Further preprocessing in Excel

 **Note** that further preprocessing must be performed in Excel according to section **RNK: Ranked list file format (*.rnk)** in https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats [last accessed: 08 Oct 2024 09:37am].